Scenic green mountain landscape above Bandung West Java

 When is the best time to visit Bandung?

 The dry season from May to September is the best time to visit Bandung, with lower humidity and reduced rainfall ideal for outdoor activities and volcano visits.
-The city's highland climate means temperatures are comfortable year-round (18–28°C), making it pleasant even during the wetter months from October to April.
+During these months, daytime temperatures typically range from 22 to 28°C and rainfall is minimal, making it perfect for exploring Kawah Putih crater lake, hiking Tangkuban Perahu, and visiting the tea plantations around Ciwidey.
+The city’s highland climate means temperatures are comfortable year-round (18–28°C), so even during the wetter months from October to April, Bandung remains far more pleasant than lowland cities like Jakarta or Surabaya.
+However, heavy rains from November to February can make mountain roads slippery and reduce visibility at crater viewpoints, so outdoor activities are less reliable.
 Weekdays are generally less crowded than weekends, when Jakarta residents arrive in large numbers for shopping and dining.
+If you are visiting during a peak weekend or Indonesian public holiday, book hotels well in advance as prices can double and the most popular factory outlets and restaurants fill quickly.
+The shoulder months of April and October can offer a good balance of decent weather and thinner crowds.

 How do I get to Bandung from Jakarta?